KoolChain/tradebot/README.md

 ### TODO

 * Move `websocket` library to a more generic repository.
+* Implement placing order with fixed quote quantity (currently only fixed base is implemented).
+  * This would notably be beneficial for buy counter-fragments: currently `productionbot` decides how much quote should be re-invested in the buy counter-fragment, then have to convert it to the base amount at expected target rate.
+This might lead to missed opportunities in base space, if the order executes at a lower rate than target (currently providing "leftover quote" that was not invested to reach the fixed buy base amount, instead of spending the exact amount of quote and provide more base when the rate is lower).
 * Clean bot shutdown.
 In particular, have it shutdown when Docker is stopping the container.
 * Record more information when spawning counter-fragments:
   * Currently, when spawning counter-fragments, only the spawning `Order` is recorded.
 Maybe